 Triage was relocated a couple of times as the building became increasingly unstable.
-Ultimately triage ended up being conducted in the OR hallway flowing into the ED.
-Despite the precarious state of the building, staff members were calm and comforted patients, says Susie Fussell, BSN, RNC, VP of nursing at Sumter Regional Hospital in Americus, GA.
-"We were in ankle-deep water, with water pouring over our heads and down stairwells," she says.
-In the middle of those dismal circumstances, staff members were carrying inpatients down stairwells on mattresses into the ED, Fussell says.
+Ultimately triage ended up being conducted in the OR hallway with patients moving out through the ED.
+Despite the precarious state of the building, staff members were calm and comforted patients, says Susie Fussell, BSN, RNC, vice president of nursing at Sumter Regional Hospital in Americus, GA.
+"We were in ankle-deep water, with water pouring over our heads and down stairwells, Fussell says.
+In the middle of those dismal circumstances, staff members were carrying inpatients down stairwells on mattresses into the ED, she says.
 "Everybody was all business."

 One immediate problem in the ED was that gases were leaking and needed to be cut off.
-The plant director notified Fussell that ventilators were needed immediately.
-The house supervisor already had assessed that no ventilators were available, and she had deployed portable oxygen tanks.
+A house supervisor already had assessed that no ventilators were available, and she had deployed portable oxygen tanks.

-Everyone with a strong back joined members of the fire department and emergency medical services in moving patients, with the critical care patients being brought down first.
-Five post-op inpatients on the third floor were a particular concern because they had just completed surgery that day, Fussell says.
+Members of the fire department and emergency medical services were able to assist, and they joined all available hospital staff in moving patients, with the critical care patients being brought down first.
+There were few serious injuries inside the facility from the tornado.
+However, five inpatients fresh out of surgery on the third floor were a particular concern.
 Those patients needed pain medications after they were moved to triage.
 Amazingly, the pharmacy operated during the evacuation.
 The staff used an old-fashioned "runner" system and had staff go to the pharmacy to obtain medications, Fussell says.

 Murray had all patients lined up in single file in this order:

 - psychiatric patients.
 All of the psychiatric patients were stable and ambulatory, Murray says.